Bruno Lage: Return to Benfica

 Lage returned to Benfica on 5 September 2024, being appointed as the club's new head coach, signing a 18-month contract, following the sacking of Roger Schmidt.
 Lage's first competitive game back in charge of Benfica ended in a 4–1 home victory against Santa Clara on 14 September.
 He would embark on a seven-match winning streak, including a 4–0 home win against Atlético Madrid on 2 October in the Champions League league phase, which ended on 23 October in a 3–1 home loss to Feyenoord in the Champions League.
 On 10 November, Benfica recorded their biggest competitive league win against Porto in 60 years with a 4–1 home victory, a result not seen since a 4–0 defeat in the 1964–65 season.

 On 11 January 2025, Lage won his first league cup final, as Benfica defeated Sporting CP on penalties.
 On 17 September, he was sacked, a day after a 3–2 home loss to minnows Qarabağ in their opening 2025–26 Champions League league phase match.

+Diriyah

+On 6 July 2026, Lage was appointed as head coach of newly promoted Saudi Pro League club Diriyah.